 - Waking up gasping or choking

-A sleep apnea dentist can treat sleep apnea through the use of custom nightguards that are designed to keep the airway open throughout the night.
-Even when the muscles in the back of the throat relax, the oral appliance keeps the lower jaw in a comfortable position that allows breathing to continue uninterrupted.
+Sleep apnea dentists can treat sleep apnea by using custom night guards designed to keep the airway open throughout the night.
+Even when the muscles in the back of the throat relax, the oral appliance holds the lower jaw in a comfortable position that allows breathing to continue uninterrupted.
 Some patients ask about using nose strips to relieve their sleep apnea symptoms, but nose strips only keep the nostrils open.
-Sleep apnea devices are one of the least expensive and least invasive options that actually keep the airway open and prevent sleep apnea symptoms from occurring.
+Sleep apnea devices are the least expensive and least invasive options that keep the airway open and prevent sleep apnea symptoms from occurring.

-It is rare for sleep apnea itself to be fatal, but it can lead to other serious health conditions, like high blood pressure and heart problems.
+It is rare for sleep apnea itself to be fatal, but it can lead to other severe health conditions, like high blood pressure and heart problems.
 When breathing stops multiple times throughout the night, oxygen levels drop.
-When this happens, cortisol is released to wake the patient up just enough so that breathing can resume.
-This frequent release of stress hormones is what spikes the heart rate and blood pressure, putting unnecessary stress on the body, which can lead to health problems in the future.
+When this happens, cortisol is released to wake the patient up just enough to resume breathing.
+This frequent release of stress hormones spikes the heart rate and blood pressure, putting unnecessary stress on the body and leading to future health problems.

 The best thing you can do if you believe you have sleep apnea is to seek an official diagnosis and treatment.
-If you are looking for a non-invasive sleep apnea dental treatment, please contact our office.Contact Us
+It is essential to get a diagnosis because sleep apnea has many side effects, including dental and systematic.
+If you are looking for a non-invasive sleep apnea dental treatment, don’t hesitate to get in touch with our office.Contact Us